 To keep your inner child alive you have to be you, and have fun.
 Don’t shroud yourself in fake garb.

-I am now at home in Rancho Mirage, CA, sitting outside on my little patio with my laptop in hand and America lying by my side.
-I am surrounded by natural elements and I’m in a state of euphoria.
+Sitting in my apartment in the sky in Chicago, my laptop in hand and America lying by my side, I am surrounded by love and I’m in a state of euphoria.
 To simply be is who I am.
-I know I am a complex woman and worldly, but maybe that is why I know the importance of blocking out time… to simply be.
+I know I am a complex woman and worldly, but maybe that is why I know the importance of blocking out time to simply be.
 I advise every woman over 50 to take her time to smell the flowers, and simply be.

 Imagining the Months of the Year From My Inner Child